Our social dilemma and what we should be focusing on

 There are unstated assumptions we have.
 There are collections of beliefs that we hold and stories we tell.
 These all influence the perception of ourselves and our role in the world.
 The time we have is limited.
-As individual beings and, maybe, as a species on spaceship earth.
+As individual beings and, over long enough time horizons, as a species on spaceship earth.
 Money can be made.
 Economies rebuilt and restructured.
 Technologies rearchitected.
 Software refactored.
 Communities created and loved ones saved.
-The narratives we’ve created are powerful in directing our focus and energy.
+The narratives we’ve created are powerful in creating unity, a sense of shared humanity and directing our focus and energy.

 The problems well illustrated in The Social Dilemma have arisen from our current narratives.
 This is changing.
 The very fact this film was made and many people that talked as “insiders” is a signal of this shift.
 All accelerated by the COVID-19 pandemic and a convergence of other issues.
 Many are rethinking the world we live in and the responsibility we have to future generations and other lifeforms on this planet.

 A paradigm shift is underway.
 The conveyer belts stopped and people realised that the rat race was nothing more than that of our own creation.
 We can, and must, do better.